rameshkalluri/LLMOPS/LLMOps-Interview-QA-Complete.md

 ### Difference between prompt tokens and completion tokens.

+---

+### What is temperature?

 "Temperature controls how random or creative the model's output is.
 A low temperature produces more deterministic and consistent responses, while a higher temperature allows the model to generate more diverse and creative responses.
 For production systems like RAG, code generation, or question answering, I usually use a low temperature (around 0.1–0.3) to improve accuracy and consistency."
----

-### What is temperature?

-A **randomness dial** on sampling. **Low (0–0.3)** = focused, deterministic (facts, RAG, JSON); **high (0.8+)** = creative/varied.
-For production accuracy, keep it low.

 ---